 Printed material (e.g. flyer, brochure, etc.) provided by the educational organization that describes the program and gives information concerning the dates the program is offered, program fees, etc., must also be provided.

-Credit for participation in NON-PSIA/AASI-W education events is determined by the Western Division Education Committee Chair.
-A one-day event counts as (1) credit for the current season.
-A two-day or more event will provide (2) education credits.
+Credit for participation in non-PSIA-AASI education events is determined by the Western Division Education Committee Chair.
+A one-day event counts as 6 credits for the season it was taken.
+A two-day or more event will provide a maximum of 12 credits.